carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 We will look at two commonly used techniques for dimensionality reduction: Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE).
 Both of these techniques are supported by Scikit-Learn.

 ### Principal Component Analysis (PCA)

+PCA uses feature extraction, i.e., it combines our input variables in a specific way so we can drop the least important or least significant variables while still retaining the fundamental attributes of our old variables.

+PCA takes the variance(or spread) of the data into account to reduce the dimensions.
+Dimensions or variables having high variance have high information.
+Therefore, variables having very low variance can be removed or skipped.

+When the variance of both the dimensions is comparable, i.e., there is no significant difference in the variance of the dimensions we are trying to compare, PCA projects the data from the two dimensions into a single vector which is the direction of the maximum variance.
+Let's understand this with an example.

-PCA is an important technique for visualizing high-dimensional data.
-PCA is a deterministic linear technique which projects n-dimensional data into k-dimensions while preserving the global structure of the input data.
+More complicated explanation: PCA is an important technique for visualizing high-dimensional data.
+PCA is a deterministic linear technique which projects n-dimensional data into k-dimensions, where `n < k`, while preserving the global structure of the input data.
 Dimension reduction in PCA involves transforming highly-correlated data by rotating the original set of vectors into their principal components.
 The variance between the transformation can be inferred by computing their eigen values.

 The process of reducing dimensionality in PCA is as follows,
 1. calculate the mean of each column